 Benevolence Fund Guidelines:

 Specific guidelines have been developed for responding to financial requests.
 These guidelines are designed to provide a framework for the application of Journey resources.
 Benevolence is never taxable because it is considered a charitable program of the church.
-For that reason, it must be carefully managed and the church must take steps to ensure that all benevolent gifts are made only for the basic necessities of life (food, shelter, transportation) and only to those who are needy (determined by income limitations, distressed or emergency situations, loss of job, death in the family).
+For that reason, it must be carefully managed and the church must take steps to ensure that all benevolent gifts are made only for the basic necessities of life (food, shelter, transportation) and only to those in the RVA (central Virginia) area who are needy (determined by income limitations, distressed or emergency situations, loss of job, death in the family).

 - Requester must complete the online financial assistance application.
 A copy will be printed for Journey’s financial auditing records.
 In order to make a determination on assistance, the data requested will be comprehensive and personal in nature.